Quarantine information for close contacts

 As you have been identified as a close contact by the CDC contact tracing team, you need to self-quarantine in your home or another suitable place immediately.
 You must also get tested for COVID-19 as soon as possible, even if you don’t have symptoms.

-People living in the same household as an identified close contact also need to self-quarantine until the close contact receives a negative test result.
+People living in the same household as an identified close contact also need to self-quarantine until the close contact receives an initial negative test result.
 Other people living in the household do not need to be tested unless they have symptoms.

 Quarantine for close contacts is enforceable under the Chief Health Officer (CHO) Directions.